TickTeam/guide-tt/android_app/how_can_i_contact_with_ticktick_team.md

 ##How can I contact with TickTick Team?

-If you have issues when using TickTick, or you come up with some ideas which could be considered in our future updates, you can pose a thread in TickTick’s [Help Center](https://help.ticktick.com/forum) or you can send feedback via email **support@ticktick.com**.
+If you have issues when using TickTick, or you come up with some ideas which could be considered in our future updates, you can pose a thread in TickTick's [Help Center](https://help.ticktick.com/forum) or you can send feedback via email **support@ticktick.com**.

 1.Slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar.